What is Tuwhera?

 The research outputs featured on Tuwhera are versions of full text scholarly works from AUT's Research Elements system.

 Many publishing contracts allow AUT authors to add the author accepted manuscript with no publisher branding (after peer review) or the pre-print (before peer review) to be added to a research repository, such as Tuwhera Open Research.
 This is called self-archiving or Green Open Access.
+Learn more about author accepted manuscripts and how to find them.

 Adding articles to Tuwhera Open Research